 "Maybe I wouldn't get the chance to spout so much rubbish if you contributed a bit more to the conversation," I said, trying to gently reflect his banter.

 I went over and sat next to him, my left shoulder not quite not quite touching his right shoulder.
 This was because I remembered that he'd been avoiding physical contact with his family recently, and I didn't want to push things too fast.
 Just before I sat down, I noticed that there was considerable bruising to the left side of his face, and as far as I could tell in the dim light, the bruises looked relatively recent.

 He didn't say anything but showed a little more liveliness, fidgeting and picking at his finger nails.
 The silence dragged on and I was just about to say something when he spoke.

 "I don't know what to say," he said, sounding miserable.

 Superficially, his words may not have been very inspiring, but at the time I felt it was a big improvement.
-I thought that even misery was better than no feelings at all and that not knowing what to say possibly implied at least a desire to say something.
+I thought that even misery was better than no feelings at all and that not knowing what to say possibly implied a desire to say something.

 "You could start by telling me why you're hiding in here and wouldn't talk to your family," I prompted.

 "I'm scared... and ashamed of myself.
 I've treated them horribly, even worse than I treated you.
 I don't know what to do and I don't want them to see me like... like this."

 "There's no need to be scared," I soothed.
 "Your mum and dad are just worried about you.
 I'm sure they just want to make sure you're okay and help if they can... and by 'seeing me like this'... you mean the bruises?"